Diana Hopeson

 Diana Hopeson (also known as Diana Botchway) is a Ghanaian gospel singer and a former president of the Musicians Union of Ghana.

 Her contributions to the Ghanaian Art industry won her a National Honors Award, which was presented to her by former president John Agyekum Kufuor in 2007.
 In March 2021, she was among the Top 30 Most Influential Women in Music by the 3Music Awards Women's Brunch.
 She was also a GHAMRO board member and also the Chairperson of the Interim Management Board of the Copyright Society of Ghana.

-In the same year, she was selected by BJ Sam, the Nigerian international singer and producer, to represent the Ghana in the first universal Christmas music project with other global music icons including Hollywood Actor Paul Raci, Bollywood playback singer Jaspinder Narula, and Swiss actress Christina Zurbrügg.

 Early life and education

 Mrs. Hopeson was born as Diana Botchway on 30 August 1970, in Accra to Francis Arhin and Hannah Amoo, the last of seven children.
 She attended Winneba Secondary School.
 After completing her secondary education, she furthered at the University of Ghana, where she studied Theatre Arts.
 She also attended a needs assessment class at Ghana Institute of Management and Public Administration.
 In 2019, she graduated from the University of Education, Winneba with a master's degree in Philosophy.